TDTailgateDocs

 Generate your Oregon plan

-TailgateDocs writes your heat illness prevention plan to OAR 437-002-0156 for $49: the rest break schedule, acclimatization plan, emergency medical plan, and training program in one document, citations validated against a verified regulations table, delivered in minutes.
+TailgateDocs writes your heat illness prevention plan to OAR 437-002-0156 for $49: the rest break schedule, acclimatization plan, emergency medical plan, and training program in one document, citations validated against a verified regulations table, delivered in under 30 minutes.

 Common questions